Context in Chloé Fall/Winter 2026

 3. The White Lace Dress

-Arguably the most archetypal Chloé garment in the show, this piece reflects the house’s historical fascination with delicate femininity.
+Arguably the most archetypal Chloé garment in the show.
+The piece reflects the house’s historical fascination with delicate femininity.

 4. The Leather Trousers Styling

-When paired with romantic blouses, the leather trousers introduce a note of realism.
-This combination illustrates Kamali’s approach to balancing softness with practicality.
+Paired with romantic blouses, the leather trousers introduce a note of realism.
+The combination illustrates Kamali’s approach to balancing softness with practicality.

 5. The Cape Outerwear Look